Allied Health Professions/

 Most dispensing opticians receive training on the job or through apprenticeships lasting two or more years.
 Some employers, however, seek people with postsecondary training in opticianry.

 Formal opticianry training is offered in community colleges and a few colleges and universities.
-In 2000, the Commission on Opticianry Accreditation accredited 25 programs that award two-year associate degrees in opticianry.
+In 2013, the Commission on Opticianry Accreditation began accrediting programs that award two-year associate degrees in opticianry.
 There are also shorter programs of one year or less.
 Search for schools that provide training for this career.

 Search for funding opportunities related to this career